 I haven’t seen a single spider or centipede all winter long.
 During the summer I would watch carpenter bees fly up to our house and hover as if they’re checking it out.
 Every single time they’d just fly away without even making contact with our house.

 I chalk this up to the large amount of cedar covering everything.
-The cordwood is cedar and all of the siding on our house is cedar, so it’s fairly pest resistant.
+Our cordwood is Eastern Red Cedar and so is the siding on our roof gables, so it’s fairly pest resistant.

 The only bugs that don’t seem to care are the stink bugs, which while harmless are completely annoying.
 We had a stink bug crawl into a smoke detector at 3:00 in the morning and give us all a scare.
 So hey, if anyone has any great stink bug solutions that actually work please share!!